 (3) Could Lake Hawea be restored?

-Lake Hawea is the only lake in the Clutha catchment that is used for hydro power storage operations, enabling some degree of control of water flows to Contact Energy’s Clyde and Roxburgh power stations.
-The other natural lakes in the catchment, Wanaka and Wakatipu, are uncontrolled.
+Lake Hawea is the only natural lake in the Clutha catchment that has been flooded for hydro power storage operations, enabling some limited control of water flows to Contact Energy’s Clyde and Roxburgh power stations.
+The other large lakes in the catchment, Wanaka and Wakatipu, are uncontrolled natural lakes.
 Lake Hawea was raised in 1959 from its original 328 metres above sea level, with the highest water levels now extending to 346 metres.
-Seasonal water level fluctuations of 8 metres are presently permitted, compared to the original natural variations that were about 1 metre and of short duration.
-The present seasonal water level fluctuations have reduced the lake’s aquatic plant diversity compared to nearby Lake Wanaka.
+Seasonal water level fluctuations of 8 metres are presently permitted, compared to the original natural variations that were about 1 metre and of much shorter duration.
+The present Hawea seasonal water level fluctuations have reduced the lake’s aquatic plant diversity compared to nearby Lake Wanaka.
 Also, periods of high lake levels concurrent with wind waves have created eroding banks near parts of the Hawea township and elsewhere.

 (4) Could a new wetland/lake complex and upland reserve be created near Onslow?

-Fig. 7.
+Fig. 9.
 Maximum extent of a new lake (dark blue) that could be created from a low dam (red) in the headwaters of Bonds Creek, with lake level at 760 metres asl.
 Map source: LINZ

-If the lake was in fact constructed, it would be something of a first in New Zealand – a new lake created purely for environmental gain.
+If the lake was in fact constructed, it would be a first in New Zealand – a new lake created purely for environmental gain.
 Something in the same philosophy is seen in the recent purchase of a dairy farm for conversion to a wetland to improve the water quality of Lake Horowhenua.

 If there was willingness from all concerned, ecological studies would need to be initiated to establish the likely extent of new Bonds Creek wetlands and also evaluate its possible trout fishery development.
 Ideally, the entire catchment area of the new lake could be set aside as an Otago upland reserve, permanently ensuring no future water quality impact from agricultural development.